ixm-one/legacy/README.md

   add_subdirectory(${ixm_SOURCE_DIR})
 endif()
 ```

+To enable support for the additional programming language support IXM provides,
+this code should be placed before the first call to `project()`, but after the
+call to `cmake_minimum_required`.
+If this support is not needed in the initial
-It should be placed *immediately* after the call to `project()` and before
+call to `project()`, it should be placed *immediately* after the call to
-anything else, except appending to `CMAKE_MODULES_PATH`.
-While this might look
+`project()` and before anything else, except appending to `CMAKE_MODULES_PATH`.
-weird in a well organized `CMakeLists.txt`, it will handle acquisition of the
+While this might look weird in a well organized `CMakeLists.txt`, it will
-modules, as well as inclusion to the current environment.
-If a future version
+handle acquisition of the modules, as well as inclusion to the current
-of CMake provides a wrapper around `FetchContent` that does the following
+environment.
+If a future version of CMake provides a wrapper around
-operation, this snippet can be simplified.
+`FetchContent` that does the following operation, this snippet can be
+simplified.

 IXM provides a [git.io] shortcut to reduce the complexity having to remember
 the exact git repo.
 To reach it, simply click [here].